protonet/soul-nginx/README.md

 **The nginx configuration for gluing together our dockerized soul services into one webservice**

 This simply takes the main nginx docker image, bakes in the `nginx.conf` from this repo and puts it onto docker hub.

+You can find the legacy HTTP stack configs from our Ubuntu-based boxes on [this wiki page](https://github.com/protonet/german-shepherd/wiki/HTTP-Proxy-Stack).